US Military: 5 Marines killed in aircraft crash in desert - KESQ

 “We mourn the loss of our Marines in this tragic mishap,” Maj.
 Gen. Bradford J. Gering, commanding general of the 3rd Marine Aircraft Wing, said in a statement.
 “Our hearts go out to their families and friends as they cope with this tragedy.”

 The statement said as a matter of policy, the Marine Corps would be contacting family members before identifying those who were killed.
-Efforts to recover equipment were underway and an investigation has started.
+Efforts to recover equipment were underway and an investigation into the cause of the crash has started.
+No additional details were provided in the Marine Corps statement.

+The Marines were participating in a routine live-fire training over their gunnery range in the Imperial Valley desert, said Marine Maj.
+Mason Englehart, spokesperson for the 3rd Marine Aircraft Wing.

-The Osprey, a hybrid airplane and helicopter, has been criticized as unsafe.
+The Osprey, a hybrid airplane and helicopter, flew in the wars in Iraq and Afghanistan but has been criticized by some as unsafe.
 It is designed to take off like a helicopter, rotate its propellers to a horizontal position and cruise like an airplane.

 Versions of the aircraft are flown by the Marine Corps, Navy and Air Force.